 On Sunday 14 May, the document Consecration of New Style Bishops – Q&A was handed out at Jesmond Parish Church.
-It explained the rationale behind the episcopal consecration of its curate, the Revd Jonathan Pryke and the perceived need for “New Style Bishops” operating within a non-diocesan remit.
+This document produced by the parish gave an explanation of the rationale behind the episcopal consecration of its curate, the Revd Jonathan Pyke and the perceived need for “New Style Bishops” operating within a non-diocesan remit.
 Although legal issues were not addressed in the document, it provides a framework within which these issues may be discussed and it also raises questions concerning the development of this initiative within GAFCON, GAFCON-UK and AMiE.

 As we noted in our round-up on 14 May, the Q&A document states inter alia [emphasis added]: